In remembrance of "Democracy in America"

-The château where Alexis de Tocqueville wrote his seminal work is now for sale.
+The château where Alexis de Tocqueville wrote his seminal work

 This is the way I would like to imagine the scene: with two glasses of local Janières wine (a favorite of Henri IV) and a reputed local goat's cheese by the name of Sainte-Maure-de-Touraine.
 Sitting outside under the mellow autumn sun, you and I have a conversation about France and America as two kindred spirits.
 Your role is that of a chatelain, the new owner of the château pictured here, and I am the one who introduced you to it.